nhairs/python-json-logger/docs/quickstart.md

 ### Excluding fields

 You can prevent fields being added to the output data by adding them to `reserved_attrs`.
+By default all [`LogRecord` attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes) are exluded.

 ```python
 from pythonjsonlogger.core import RESERVED_ATTRS